What's new in Azure Migrate

 New assessment and migration tools were added to Azure Migrate:

 Learn more about using tools and ISV offerings for assessment and migration in Azure Migrate.

 Azure Migrate current version

-The current version of Azure Migrate provides a number of new features:
+The current version of Azure Migrate (released in July 2019) provides a number of new features:

 - Unified migration platform: Azure Migrate now provides a single portal to centralize, manage, and track your migration journey to Azure, with an improved deployment flow and portal experience.

 - Assessment and migration tools: Azure Migrate provides native tools, and integrates with other Azure services, as well as with independent software vendor (ISV) tools.
 Learn more about ISV integration.

 - Azure Migrate assessment: Using the Azure Migrate Server Assessment tool, you can assess VMware VMs and Hyper-V VMs for migration to Azure.
 You can also assess for migration using other Azure services, and ISV tools.

 - Azure Migrate migration: Using the Azure Migrate Server Migration tool, you can migrate on-premises VMware VMs and Hyper-V VMs to Azure, as well as physical servers, other virtualized servers, and private/public cloud VMs.
 In addition, you can migrate to Azure using ISV tools.